-An agile, multiskilled and technology-enabled function able to recognise emerging risks and changes to the organisation’s risk profile quickly enough to reflect them in a timely manner in the audit plan so they can be addressed in the assurance the function delivers.
+An agile, multiskilled and technology-enabled function able to recognize emerging risks and changes to the organization’s risk profile quickly enough to reflect them in a timely manner in the audit plan so they can be addressed in the assurance the function delivers.

 Traditional methodologies, long-trusted stand-alone point solutions addressing specific needs and conventional thinking simply can’t accomplish these tasks efficiently at the speed of change that is occurring.
 Many CAEs see that internal audit tools and techniques are evolving rapidly, stirring excitement about transformation possibilities and innovation within the function.
 In polling at various webinars and conference presentations, as well as in independent research conducted by Protiviti, a strong majority of participants consistently indicate that they are undertaking “next-generation” auditing initiatives.